kaltrinasalihi/skincare-app/README.md

 2. **Use of data from API/database**
    The app loads structured CSV datasets:
    `ingredients_dict.csv` and `products.csv`.
+   We got our datasets from Kaggle, and added an extra column for the brand in the products dataset.

 3. **Meaningful data visualizations**
    Used across all pages (Plotly): coverage, brand/type distribution, dashboards, gauges.